Our Whole Lives (OWL)

 Enrollment: If you would like to enroll your child in this class, all custodial parents must attend the parent orientation.
 Please plan your family schedule so that your child will not miss any classes; due to the nature of the program, if your child is absent for more than one week, we may drop them from enrollment.

-Orientation session: A mandatory parent orientation to the OWL program is scheduled for January 13, 2019.
-All custodial parents must attend and sign permission form.
+Orientation session: A mandatory parent orientation to the OWL program is required.
+All custodial parents must attend and sign the permission form.
 If you are new to OWL, or new to UUCPA, ALL custodial parents must attend this session (no exceptions).

 Cost: There is no cost for the program; we are committed to making this program available to all families regardless of financial situation.
 For those who are financially able to do so, we would be happy to accept your tax deductible donation so that we can continue to offer OWL.